Main content

 The orchestra continues to champion new music with a world premiere by one of the country's most exciting and fearless composers, Ayanna Witter-Johnson, who is known for crossing musical boundaries and successfully combining her classical training with contemporary styles like R&B and soul.
 She has written a brand new work called Bacchanale to mark the occasion.

-To finish the concert, The National Youth Choir of Scotland and soloists Pumeza Matshikiza, Beth Taylor, John Findon and Ashley Riches join the orchestra for Michael Tippett’s epic oratorio A Child of Our Time.
+To finish the concert, the National Youth Choir of Scotland and soloists Pumeza Matshikiza, Beth Taylor, John Findon and Ashley Riches join the orchestra for Michael Tippett’s epic oratorio A Child of Our Time.
 It is one of the 20th century's most visionary pieces, composed in pain, protest and empathy as the Second World War raged in Europe.
-It was Tippet’s response to the Nazi genocide of the Jews, and his music is a never more relevant plea for compassion, understanding and peace in our own time.
+It was Tippett’s response to the Nazi genocide of the Jews, and his music is a never-more-relevant plea for compassion, understanding and peace in our own time.

 2 hours, 3 minutes